Book of the Month

 Book for September 2025

-Linwood Barclay
+Find you First - Linwood Barclay

 Book for August 2025

-The Undertaking of Hart and Mercy
+The Undertaking of Heart and Mercy - Megan Bannen

 Hart is a marshal, tasked with patrolling the strange and magical wilds of Tanria.
 It’s an unforgiving job, and Hart’s got nothing but time to ponder his loneliness.